WA Branch Meeting

-Time: Finger food and drinks starts at 6.00pm, presentation at 6.30pm
+Time: Finger food and drinks starts at 6.00pm, presentation and tour at 6.30PM

 Where: North Metropolitan TAFE 140 Royal St (cnr Fielder St), East Perth.
 Block B, Level 2, Room B202 (NE end).